vr1090/lectureNotes/masteringGo.md

 - want to share common behavior
 - composition .. embed other interface ... as if it is the one
 - sort.Interface

+## module and function
+- all code in go is in apckage
+- package with version is a module
+- executable only in main package
+- ```tree go```
+- anonymous function
+- lambda